machzqcq/Python_Page_Object/README.md

 3. Coding to Designing of various frameworks & the "why" behind choices in real time projects.
 4. And more....

-If you are interested, please reach out by filling the form on the right [here] (http://www.seleniumframework.com/contact-2/)
+If you are interested, please reach out by emailing [Email](mailto:pradeep@seleniumframework.com)